boldflight/BibleConverter/test_EPUB/output/1chron.md

 [22] Kenaniah, the leader of the Levites, was in charge of transport, for he was well-informed on this matter;
 [23] Berechiah and Elkanah were guardians of the ark;
 [24] Shebaniah, Joshaphat, Nethanel, Amasai, Zechariah, Benaiah, and Eliezer the priests were to blow the trumpets before the ark of God; Obed-Edom and Jehiel were also guardians of the ark.
-[25] So David, the leaders of Israel, and the commanders of units of a thousand went to bring up the ark of the Lord’s covenant from the house of Obed-Edom with celebration.
+[25] So David, the leaders of Israel, and the commanders of units of a thousand went to bring up the ark of the **Lord**’s covenant from the house of Obed-Edom with celebration.
-[26] When God helped the Levites who were carrying the ark of the Lord’s covenant, they sacrificed seven bulls and seven rams.
+[26] When God helped the Levites who were carrying the ark of the **Lord**’s covenant, they sacrificed seven bulls and seven rams.
 [27] David was wrapped in a linen robe, as were all the Levites carrying the ark, the musicians, and Kenaniah the supervisor of transport and the musicians; David also wore a linen ephod.
-[28] All Israel brought up the ark of the Lord’s covenant; they were shouting, blowing trumpets, sounding cymbals, and playing stringed instruments.
+[28] All Israel brought up the ark of the **Lord**’s covenant; they were shouting, blowing trumpets, sounding cymbals, and playing stringed instruments.
-[29] As the ark of the Lord’s covenant entered the City of David, Michal, Saul’s daughter, looked out the window.
+[29] As the ark of the **Lord**’s covenant entered the City of David, Michal, Saul’s daughter, looked out the window.
 When she saw King David jumping and celebrating, she despised him.

 ## Chapter 16